Ammonium Nitrate Production Cost Report: Operating Costs, Logistics, Utilities, Manufacturing Process, and Raw Material Requirements See more

 During Q2, the European market saw strong demand for the chemical.
 Yara, a significant producer, recently revealed their revised seasonal rates for Europe.
 Surprisingly, the corporation offered the chemical at a cheaper price than previously offered.

 Prices increased significantly in the European market in Q3 2021, as demand for fertilizers from both the domestic and global markets increased.
-Consistent increases in the prices of raw materials on the international market pushed up Ammonium Nitrite prices throughout the region.
-Additionally, higher freight costs and rising demands for ammonium nitrite led to an upward trend in Europe.
+Consistent increases in the prices of raw materials on the international market pushed up ammonium nitrate prices throughout the region.
+Additionally, higher freight costs and rising demands for ammonium nitrate led to an upward trend in Europe.

 Throughout Q1 2021, the North American market suffered a severe scarcity of the chemical.
 Following the winter storm Uri's February impact on the US Gulf Coast, the accessibility of feedstocks ammonia and nitric acid decreased significantly as a result of reduced manufacturing activity.
 However, demand for fertilizers halted for more than a month during this time period due to snow and heavy rains.
 This demand improved significantly in March, and the overall prices increased by more than 20% across Nebraska farms during the quarter.

 The chemical was in high demand in the North American market in the second quarter.
 A large company in the United States reported steady offtakes from the domestic fertilizer market in May, as the climate conditions improved for farming.
-Additionally, rising ammonia prices in the face of strong demand from various verticals such as DAP and urea influenced the price of ammonium nitrate throughout this time period.
-Additionally, shifting natural gas prices had an effect on the prices of several fertilizers in the United States, notably ammonium nitrate.
+Additionally, rising ammonia prices in the face of strong demand from various verticals such as DAP and urea influenced ammonium nitrate prices throughout this time period.
+Additionally, shifting natural gas prices had an effect on the prices of several fertilizers in the United States, notably ammonium nitrate prices.

 The market remained strong in Q3 2021, owing to increased demand from the agriculture sector.
-As the economic growth progressed toward pre-pandemic levels, the price of ammonium nitrite increased.
+As the economic growth progressed toward pre-pandemic levels, ammonium nitrate prices increased.
 Supplies remained scarce throughout the quarter, owing to higher upstream ammonia costs as a result of the Ida hurricane, which made landfall on the Gulf Coast of the United States of America in late August.

 Brazil initiated discussions to increase fertilizer production for the indigenous agriculture industry, but progress slowed down due to the country's high reliance on imports.
 Problems in negotiating for the natural gas required to produce nitrogen is one of the causes for Brazil's low fertilizer production and high price of ammonium fertilizers.
 Domestic consumption for inputs had been robust, while the Brazilian Real's depreciation against the US Dollar increased the cost of imports.
 Brazil's fertilizer imports exceeded estimates, reaching 41.6 million metric tonnes in 2021, an increase of 38.9% from 34.2 million metric tonnes in 2020.